nekesa-w/focusflow_taskapp/README.md

 ## Images

-**Home**
-The main dashboard of FocusFlow, providing an overview of tasks and productivity insights.
+**Home**: The main dashboard of FocusFlow, providing an overview of tasks and productivity insights.
 ![Home](screenshots/home.png)

-**Login**
-The user authentication page allowing registered users to securely log into FocusFlow.
+**Login**: The user authentication page allowing registered users to securely log into FocusFlow.
 ![Login](screenshots/login.png)

-**Register**
-The sign-up page where new users can create an account to start managing their tasks.
+**Register**: The sign-up page where new users can create an account to start managing their tasks.
 ![Register](screenshots/register.png)

-**New Task**
-A dedicated page for users to add new tasks with deadlines, priorities, and categories.
+**New Task**: A dedicated page for users to add new tasks with deadlines, priorities, and categories.
 ![NewTask](screenshots/newtask.png)

-**Subtasks**
-Allows users to break down complex tasks into smaller, manageable subtasks for better organization using AI.
+**Subtasks**: Allows users to break down complex tasks into smaller, manageable subtasks for better organization using AI.
 ![Subtask](screenshots/subtasks.png)

-**Subtask Created**
-A confirmation page showing that a subtask has been successfully added to a main task.
+**Subtask Created**: A confirmation page showing that a subtask has been successfully added to a main task.
 ![SubtaskCreated](screenshots/subtaskscreated.png)

-**Edit Task**
-Users can modify task details such as due date, priority, and description.
+**Edit Task**: Users can modify task details such as due date, priority, and description.
 ![Edit](screenshots/edittask.png)

-**To-Do Subtask**
-Displays a list of pending subtasks that need to be completed before the main task is done.
+**To-Do Subtask**: Displays a list of pending subtasks that need to be completed before the main task is done.
 ![ToDoSubtask](screenshots/todosubtasks.png)

-**Done**
-Shows completed tasks and subtasks, helping users track their productivity.
+**Done**: Shows completed tasks and subtasks, helping users track their productivity.
 ![Done](screenshots/done.png)

-**Past Due**
-A section highlighting overdue tasks that need urgent attention.
+**Past Due**: A section highlighting overdue tasks that need urgent attention.
 ![Pastdue](screenshots/pastdue.png)

 ---